mylinuxforwork/dotfiles/README.md

 - Arch Linux (recommended)
 - EndeavourOS
+- Garuda Linux
 - Arco Linux
-- Manjaro Linux

 The installation should work on all Arch Linux based distributions as well.

-> **For Manjaro users:** Hyprland and required components are under ongoing development.
-That's why it's possible that some packages are not immediatly available on Manjaro e.g., hyprlock or hypridle.
+> **For Manjaro users:** Hyprland and required packages are under ongoing development.
+That's why it could be possible that some packages are not immediatly available on Manjaro.
 But usually, the packages will be published later.
+Maybe you can install required packages manually.

 > **For Arco Linux users:** Please reinstall/force the installation of all packages during the installation/update process of the install script.
 The script will also offer to remove ttf-ms-fonts if installed to avoid issues with icons on waybar.